 The Company's foreign currency risk management strategy is principally designed to mitigate the potential financial impact of changes in the value of transactions and balances denominated in foreign currencies resulting from changes in foreign currency exchange rates.
 Currently, the Company enters into two types of hedges to manage this risk.
 The first are economic hedges which utilize foreign currency forward contracts with maturities of up to 45 days to manage the exposure to fluctuations in foreign currency exchange rates arising primarily from foreign-denominated receivables and payables.
-The gains and losses on these derivatives are largely offset by the changes in the fair value of the assets and liabilities being hedged.
+The gains and losses on these derivatives are intended to be offset by the changes in the fair value of the assets and liabilities being hedged.
 The second are cash flow hedges which utilize foreign currency forward contracts with maturities of up to 18 months to hedge specific forecasted transactions of the Company's foreign subsidiaries with the goal of protecting our budgeted revenues and expenses against foreign currency exchange rate changes compared to our budgeted rates.
-The success of our hedging program depends upon forecasts of transaction activity denominated in various currencies.
-To the extent that these forecasts are overstated or understated during periods of currency volatility, the Company could experience unanticipated foreign currency gains or losses that could have a material impact on the Company's results of operations.